Profile information Member settings

 Get started

-The term ‘mirror will' is used to describe two wills that reflect the terms of the other.
-They are almost identical, with the only difference being the parties' names.
-In theory, any two people can draft mirror wills, but they are mostly used by married couples or civil partners.
-While they are two different documents, they contain the same wishes.
-One spouse signs one will and the other is signed by the other spouse.
-There are no set rules about what instructions a mirror will should contain, but it is common for it to state that the surviving spouse should inherit everything.
+In theory, any 2 people can draft mirror wills, but they are mostly used by married couples or civil partners.
+While the wills are different documents, they contain the same wishes.
+One party signs one will and the other is signed by the other party.
+There are no set rules about what instructions a mirror will should contain, but it is common for it to state that the surviving party should inherit everything.

-The benefits of making a mirror will
+What are the benefits of making mirror wills?

 A mirror will offers certainty and security for your family.
 By giving explicit instructions that your partner should inherit all of your estate, you can be sure that they will be provided for financially after you are gone.

 If you die without making a will, this is called dying ‘intestate'.
 In this situation, the rules of intestacy apply in deciding how your estate will be distributed.
 These are default legal rules that set out who should inherit what.
-While the rules of intestacy do make provisions for spouses and children, this may not reflect your wishes.
+While the rules of intestacy do make provisions for spouses and children, these may not reflect your wishes.

 Ask a lawyer